juleswhite/CSX278/Assignments/Asgn2/README.md

 In order to create a contact list, you will need to create entities, which represent elements of the contact, and indicate the relationships between them using JDL studio, found at [_https://jhipster.github.io/jdl-studio/_](https://jhipster.github.io/jdl-studio/).
 Keep in mind that when adding entities, you will want to be able to pick, for example, which school a student is in, not the ID of that school.

 You should attempt to recreate the following entity heirarchy:

 ![jhipster-jdl.png](http://s9.postimg.org/v0h4lnmrz/pic.png)

 *Note: Some of the labels on the diagram have been removed to make this part a bit more difficult.*
+*Note: Please name your entities EXACTLY how they are named in the provided diagram.
+This helps a lot for grading.*

+Now download your file, and rename it `First_Last_JDL.jh`.
+Move the file into the same folder as your project.
 To import the JDL file in your project, run command: `yo jhipster:import-jdl <filename>` and then rebuild to incorporate changes.

 **Building and running your JHipster application**